jhnlmb/Noteherder/README.md

+##Copy `base.example.js` to `base.js` and add the approiate configurations for your Firebase application

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>